 - Successfully assisted in the investigation of a multi-agency, governmental data breach of personal information of over 100,000 individuals, by conducting examinations of over 45 employees of multiple agencies as well as the review of their cell phone and computer records.
 Based upon the results of the investigation, four former employees were indicted and faced criminal prosecution.

 - Successfully assisted in the SIU investigation of a large arson fire, wherein the named insureds’ cell phone records, not only impeached their testimony but placed them at the location, when the fire was set.
-Based upon the results, the insured were indicated and faced criminal prosecution for arson.
+Based upon the results, the insured were indicted and faced criminal prosecution for arson.

 - People v.
 Andrade (2000) 85 Cal.App.4th 581 – Convicted the defendant on multiple counts of arson and attempted murder and great bodily injury when he set multiple locations on fire over several days in San Francisco, culminating in a large fire attack on Black Friday in Union Square Macys where hundreds of people were shopping on one of the busiest shopping days of the holiday season.
 Defendant was convicted in trial and there was an appeal due to a court’s jury instructions.
 However, the court found that the jury would have reached the same finding on the enhancement had the trial court correctly instructed on the design and causation elements.
 Thus, there was no rational basis upon which the instructional error could have affected the jury’s finding on the section 451.1, subdivision (a)(5), enhancement.
 Under these circumstances, the instructional error was harmless beyond a reasonable doubt.